(PDF, 160kb, opens new window)

 This brochure is intended to help those people who wish to erect an advertising sign.

 Regulatory BrochuresA Guide to Common Neighbourly Disputes (PDF, 238kb, new window) Disputes between neighbours can arise from a number of causes, but the most common issues tend to be trees, fences and noise.
 The law provides a solution in many cases, but does not cover every case in which disagreements arise.
 Information for Dog Owners Brochure (PDF, 320kb, new window) This brochure explains the various provisions outlined in the Dog Control Act 1996, including the new requirements, and summarises the obligations of dog owners under Council’s own Dog Control Bylaw.
+Dog Noise Information (PDF, 315kb, new window) We all expect dogs to bark, especially if somebody comes to the property (his domain).
+However, if dogs bark for prolonged periods they may cause considerable disturbance to neighbours.
+There are various ways of encouraging dogs to stop barking and our Animal Control Officers are always happy to give advice.
 Noise Control and You (PDF, 123kb, new window)

 The law imposes a duty on the occupiers of premises to ensure that the emission of noise does not exceed a reasonable level.
 The Act does not define ‘reasonable’ or ‘reasonable level’, so in the first instance this is for the Enforcement Officer to decide, using any of